themedef/go-hermes/TRANSACTION.md

 ```go
 err := tx.Set(ctx, "key", value, ttl)
 ```
+**Description:**
-Creates or updates a key with the specified TTL.
+Creates or updates a key with the specified value and TTL.
-**Rollback**: Restores the previous value or deletes the key if it was newly created.
+**Rollback:** If the key previously existed, its former value is restored; otherwise, the key is deleted.

 ---